eti-p-doray/fast_float_32_avr/README.md

 32 bit floating point math implementation optimized for AVR microcontrollers

-This software is an implementation of floating point numbers wich allows the user to make basic operations on an AVR micocontroller.
+This software is an implementation of floating point numbers wich allows the user to make basic operations on float type faster than with the compiler on an AVR micocontroller.

 =================